 Corporate Culture (or Corporate Atmosphere)

-Corporate culture, composed of the values and beliefs of a company, is reflected through the company’s organizational structure and the behaviour of its employees.
+Corporate culture, composed of the values and beliefs of a company, is reflected through the company’s organizational structure and the employees’ behaviour.

-Customer expectations are made up of your customers’ beliefs regarding what they will receive from purchasing your product or service.
-Often their expectations go far beyond the mere product or service itself, including additional benefits such as customer service or warranty fulfillment.
+Customer expectations are made up of customers’ beliefs regarding what they will receive from purchasing a product or service.
+Often their expectations go far beyond the mere product or service itself, including provision of additional benefits such as customer service or warranty fulfillment.

-Touch-points include every way in which a company interacts with a customer, such as:
+Touch-points include every way in which a company interacts with a customer, including (but not limited to):

 - Meeting face-to-face

 - Submitting an invoice

 Your Business Glossary –> E

 Entrepreneurs are individuals who initiate a business.
 An entrepreneur often has the unique ability to develop great ideas, improve upon them and execute them.